• Skip to primary navigation

 Stir Fry Soba Noodles with black kitchen tongs in a white skillet

-• Soba noodles substitute - Soba noodles are made out of buckwheat so it is difficult to find similar but other gluten-free noodles will work great in this stir fry too.
-Check out my Chicken Lo Mein recipe for a more in-depth explanation about different noodles but here are a few: rice noodles, tapioca, quinoa noodles, gluten-free spaghetti, shirataki noodles.
+• Soba noodles substitute - Soba noodles are made from buckwheat, so it is difficult to find similar, but other gluten-free noodles will work great in this stir fry, too.
+Check out my Chicken Lo Mein recipe for a more in-depth explanation of different noodles, but here are a few: rice noodles, tapioca, quinoa noodles, gluten-free spaghetti, and shirataki noodles.

-• Edamame and green onion can be added in the end of the cooking process along with carrots to bring more flavor.
-I just like to add them in the end as a garnish or stir in noodles later.
+• Edamame and green onion can be added at the end of the cooking process along with carrots to bring more flavor.
+I like to add them as a garnish or stir them into noodles later.

-• Red pepper flakes - optional, if you like a little heat in your food go for it and even add some freshly sliced chili or jalapeno on top for garnish as I did!
+• Red pepper flakes - are optional.
+If you like a little heat in your food, go for it and even add some freshly sliced chili or jalapeno on top for garnish, as I did!

 • Salmon and soba noodles - another great ingredient that works well with soba noodles is salmon.
-Cook, it separately either steam it, bake in the oven or simply cook diced salmon over the stovetop.
-You can find instructions on how to bake easy salmon fillet in this Salmon Salad recipe.
+Cook it separately, either steaming it, baking it in the oven, or simply cooking diced salmon on the stovetop.
+You can find instructions on how to bake an easy salmon fillet in this Salmon Salad recipe.

 Easy Asian Meals